Alluxio/alluxio/docs/en/Mounting-Alluxio-FS-with-FUSE.md

 * Files can be written only once, only sequentially, and never be modified.
 That means overriding a file is allowed, and an explicit combination of delete and then create is needed.
 For example, `cp` command will fail when the destination file exists.
 * Alluxio does not have hard-link and soft-link concepts, so the commands like `ln` are not supported, neither the hardlinks number is displayed in `ll` output.
 * The user and group are mapped to the Unix user and group only when Alluxio is configured to use shell-based mapping, by setting `alluxio.security.group.mapping.class` to `ShellBasedUnixGroupsMapping` in `conf/alluxio-site.properties`.
-Otherwise `chown` and `chgrp` are no-ops, and `ll` will return the user and group as the one who started the alluxio-fuse process.
+Otherwise `chown` and `chgrp` are no-ops, and `ll` will return the user and group of the user who started the alluxio-fuse process.

 ## Performance considerations